berkyalkn/langgraph-report-generator/README.md

     -   **Critic** – Reviews the draft for quality, accuracy, and depth.
 It decides if a revision is necessary.
 3.  **Self-Correction Cycle** – If the Critic agent requests a revision, the draft is sent back to the Writer with constructive feedback.
 This loop continues until the section meets quality standards or a maximum revision limit is reached.
 4.  **Synthesizer** – Once all sections are approved, they are compiled into the final Markdown report.
+5. **HTML Conversion:** The final Markdown report is converted into a beautifully styled HTML file with embedded CSS, ready for viewing in any web browser.

 This advanced flow, featuring conditional edges and cycles, showcases a more robust and autonomous agentic system.